Before installing a system and claiming the rebate, you must apply for and receive conditional approval.

 - already have a solar system installed (working or not)

-- are part of the embedded network.
+- are part of an embedded network.

 Eligible solar systems